dkon1/mmbs/.ipynb_checkpoints/discrete_higher_math-checkpoint.md

 This representation is convenient and leads to a set of rules for matrix manipulation.
 We wrote the write-hand side as a product of a matrix containing the coefficients of $x_t$ and $y_t$ and the vector with the two variables.
 The product of the matrix and the vector is equal to the original vector.

-## Analytical: Solutions for linear higher order difference equations
+## Solutions for linear higher order difference equations

 ### solutions of linear difference equations